If you’re wondering whether a first look is right for you, STOP HERE.

 Wedding days can be a whirlwind and they tend to fly by.
 There’s so much to do, and a lot of people to see and to catch up with.
 I always encourage my couples to take a few minutes every so often during their wedding to stop and soak in everything that’s happening.

 4. It Takes Away Nerves

 Just before you walk down the aisle your wedding day nerves will really start to set in.
 Brides and grooms that do a first look feel more at east after the first look because they’ve already had a little bit of alone time, just the two of them!

-5. It Makes More Time For Pictures Without Sacrificing Cocktail Hour
+5. 40% More Pictures Without Sacrificing Cocktail Hour

 When there is no first look, the majority of your portraits have to be taken after the ceremony.
 Family formals are generally done as soon as the ceremony ends because it’s the easiest time to round everyone up.
 Next up is full bridal party, and then bride and groom portraits.
 This generally runs into cocktail hour.

 A first look opens up time prior to the ceremony for bride and groom portraits and bridal party pictures.
 While we still will take more bride and groom portraits later in the evening, this allows the couple to get the most out of cocktail hour, which makes the rest of the evening feel less rushed.